The MTBF Calculation: What It Really Is and Why You Should Care

 So, it’s fairly simple.
 The reliability is R(t) = e –t/mtbf.
-So, ‘t’ is the time period you are interested in (in hours) and MTBF is that number of hours derived and reported by the manufacturer.
+So, ‘t’ is the time period you are interested in (in hours), and MTBF is the number of hours derived and reported by the manufacturer.

 That provides something more meaningful to consider.
-You can have cool, innovative, or inexpensive technology roll out to your restaurants, but if it’s not supportable and too much of your time is being spent keeping it operational, it will be a failure for both your operations and support teams.
+You can have cool, innovative, or inexpensive technology roll out to your restaurants.
+Still, if you can’t support it or spend too much time keeping it operational, it will be a failure for both your operations and support teams.

 An interesting point to make is that (and you can do this math) if the time ‘t’ is equal to the MTBF itself, then the probability that ANY product reaches its MTBF will be only 36.8%!

 Keep in mind that this isn’t a linear measure.
-What that means is that a keypad with a 100,000 hour MTBF will have a one year survival reliability of 91.6% and a keypad with a 2.5M hour MTBF would have a reliability of 99.7% over the same period of time.
+What that means is that a keypad with a 100,000 hour MTBF will have a one-year survival reliability of 91.6%.
+A keypad with a 2.5M hour MTBF would have a reliability of 99.7% over the same period of time.
 Though the MTBF is 25X, the reliability increased by only 8 points.
 Over time, the difference will become more apparent.
 The probability of survival at 5 years would be 64.5% and 98.3%, respectively.

-Don’t mistake MTBF for a warranty!
 A warranty is a promise by the manufacturer.
-The MTBF calculation is a statistical measure not pertaining to any one particular unit but can useful in understanding the odds of a piece of hardware lasting for your desired period of time.
+The MTBF calculation is a statistical measure not about any one particular unit.
+Still, it can be useful in understanding the odds of a piece of hardware lasting for any time period.

 Obviously, environmental considerations and ‘uptime’ come into play when determining the life you can expect from any particular product.
-But using the MTBF as a reliability indicator instead of life cycle promise will help you gain a clearer understanding of what you can expect from the technology in your deployments.
+But using the MTBF as a reliability indicator instead of life cycle promise will help you understand what you can expect from the technology in your deployments.